epwr/rgene/docs/dev/extending_rgene.md

   - Use the custom errors (described in docs/dev/rgene_errors.rb) to let `rgene` give the user more information on how to fix the issue.

+## Some Suggestions

+- *Use `>>` instead of `>`:* when possible.
+For example, when adding commands to a Rakefile if you write to it from multiple flag handlers, then you won't overwrite different commands.

 # Details for Developing new Handlers

 ## Format of Command Strings